-George Miyasaki, painter, printmaker, and teacher, was born in Kalopa, Hawaii in 1935.
+George Miyasaki, painter, printmaker, and teacher, was born in Kalopa, Hawaii on March 24, 1935.
 He arrived in California in 1953 with the intention of pursuing a commercial art degree at the California College of Arts and Crafts in Oakland.
 After a short time, he was persuaded by Manuel Neri, Bruce McGaw, and other friends to switch his major to fine arts.
 Miyasaki studied painting with Richard Diebenkorn, printmaking with Leon Goldin, and Nathan Oliveira introduced him to color lithography in 1956.

 Miyasaki quickly grasped the basic concepts and produced a highly experimental body of color lithographs.
 A few of these lithographs were exhibited at the Fourth International Biennial of Contemporary Color Lithography at the Cincinnati Art Museum that same year.
 Miyasaki earned his M.F.A. from the California College of Arts and Crafts in 1958, and the following year his work was included in the American Prints Today traveling exhibition.
 In 1961, a solo exhibition of his work was held at the Paul Kantor Gallery in Los Angeles.
 He was awarded a John Simon Guggenheim Fellowship for 1963 and traveled to Europe and it was during this time that he worked at Atelier 17 in Paris.